 When is And Just Like That being released?

-According to Variety the show is set to start filming in spring 2021, meaning that we probably shouldn't expect anything to air until early 2022.
+According to Variety the show started filming in spring 2021, meaning that we probably shouldn't expect anything to air until early 2022.

 Cosmopolitan UK's current issue is out now and you can SUBSCRIBE HERE.